Online Continual Adaptation with Active Self-Training

-\textbf{Gradual Domain Adaptation}~~ Gradual domain adaptation~\citep{tzeng2014deep,gadermayr2018gradual,wulfmeier2018incremental,bobu2018adapting,kumar2020understanding} cares about how to adapt the model to a changing environment with unlabeled data. \citet{kumar2020understanding} first developed a theory, and proposed a gradual self-training method, which self-trains on the finite unlabeled examples from each batch successively.
+\paragraph{Gradual Domain Adaptation}~~ Gradual domain adaptation~\citep{hoffman2014continuous,gadermayr2018gradual,wulfmeier2018incremental,bobu2018adapting,kumar2020understanding} cares about how to adapt the model to a changing environment with unlabeled data.
+Continuous manifold learning~\citep{hoffman2014continuous} tried to adapt to evolving visual domains by learning a sequence of transformations on a fixed source representation. \citet{gadermayr2018gradual} extended previous approaches by adding two methods for regularization of the fully-unsupervised adaptation process. \citet{wulfmeier2018incremental} presented an adversarial approach benefiting from unsupervised alignment to a series of intermediate domains. \citet{bobu2018adapting} proposed a continuous replay model that enforced the past prediction to be matched. \citet{kumar2020understanding} first developed a theory, and proposed a gradual self-training method, which self-trains on the finite unlabeled examples from each batch successively.
 However, the generalization bound in~\citep{kumar2020understanding} suffers from an exponential error blow-up in time horizon $T$.
 Our analysis further shows that unsupervised methods suffer from linear regret even in the separable case, implying the necessity of additional labels in the dynamic online setting.